RogerSelwyn/O365-HomeAssistant/docs/migration.md

 * [MS365-Teams](https://github.com/RogerSelwyn/MS365-Teams)
 * [MS365-ToDo](https://github.com/RogerSelwyn/MS365-ToDo)

 For the service to function fully it requires the relevant MS365 integrations to have been installed on the Home Assistant server.
-Currently, they will need to be installed HACS custom integrations.
-Requests have been raised to add them to the Default integration list, but they may not make it there until some time into the new year.

 ### Note
 You will need to be on consitent versions of the integrations in order to minimise errors: